Arthritis - osteo; Degenerative joint disease; Osteoarthrosis

 These specific supplements may help with OA pain:

-Glucosamine/chondroitin, 500 - 1,500 mg daily, for joint health.
+Glucosamine/chondroitin, for joint health.
 Results from several well-designed scientific studies suggest that glucosamine supplements may work for OA, particularly OA of the knee or hip.
 In general, these studies suggest that glucosamine reduces pain, improves function in people with hip or knee OA, reduces joint swelling and stiffness, and provides relief from OA symptoms for up to 3 months after treatment is stopped.

-- However, the largest clinical trial so far, the 2006 Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), showed conflicting and somewhat confusing results.
+- However, the largest clinical trial so far, the 2006 Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), showed conflicting results.
 The study of about 1,600 people with OA of the knee found that glucosamine and chondroitin did not reduce pain in the overall group.
 But it did seem to lessen pain among those with moderate-to-severe OA of the knee.
 The study has raised questions for further research.
-Researchers are now studying whether the glucosamine-chondroitin combination may in fact help those with more severe OA.
+Researchers are now studying whether the glucosamine-chondroitin combination may help those with more severe OA.

-Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tbsp. oil daily, to help decrease inflammation.
+Omega-3 fatty acids, such as fish oil, to help reduce inflammation.
 Higher doses may be used by health care providers.
-Omega-3 fatty acids increase the risk of bleeding, especially if you also take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+Omega-3 fatty acids increase the risk of bleeding, especially if you also take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.

-SAMe (s-adenosyl-L-methionine), 600 - 1200 mg daily.
-A number of studies suggest SAMe can help reduce OA pain.
+SAMe (s-adenosyl-L-methionine).
+Several studies suggest SAMe can help reduce OA pain.
 In one study, SAMe relieved pain as well as NSAIDs.
 In another study of people with knee OA, SAMe worked as well as Celebrex in lessening pain and improving joint function, although it took longer to feel the benefits.
 SAMe may interact with a number of drugs, including antidepressants, dextromethorphan (found in cough medicine), levodopa, meperidine (Demerol), and tramadol (Ultram).
 People with bipolar disorder should not take SAMe because of the risk of mania.
 Ask your doctor before taking SAMe.

-Avocado soybean unsaponifiables (ASUs), 300 - 600 mg daily.
+Avocado soybean unsaponifiables (ASUs).
 A few preliminary studies suggest that this natural vegetable extract may help reduce the symptoms of OA and maybe even slow progression of the disease.
 More research is needed to know whether ASUs can actually stop joint damage.
-ASUs increase the risk of bleeding, especially if you also take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+ASUs increase the risk of bleeding, especially if you also take blood thinners, such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.

 Herbs are generally available as standardized, dried extracts (pills, capsules, or tablets), teas, or tinctures or liquid extracts (alcohol extraction, unless otherwise noted).
+Herbs can interact with medications or other herbs.
+Keep your physician informed about any herbs or supplements you're considering taking.
 Mix liquid extracts with favorite beverage.
-Dose for teas is 1 - 2 heaping teaspoonfuls in a cup of water, steeped for 10 - 15 minutes (roots need longer).

-- Cat's claw (Uncaria tomentosa) standardized extract, 30 mg three times a day, has been used traditionally for OA pain.
-In one study, 100 mg per day of cat’s claw taken for 4 weeks relieved pain better than a placebo.
+- Cat's claw ( Uncaria tomentosa ) standardized extract, has been used traditionally for OA pain.
+In one study, 100 mg per day of cat's claw taken for 4 weeks relieved pain better than a placebo.
 More research is needed.
-Do not take cat’s claw if you take medicine for high blood pressure or blood-thinning medications.
+DO NOT take cat's claw if you take medicine for high blood pressure or blood thinning medications.
+Cat's claw may be inappropriate for people leukemia or autoimmune disease.

-- Devil's claw (Harpagophytum procumbens) standardized extract, 100 - 200 mg one to two times daily.
+- Devil's claw ( Harpagophytum procumbens ) standardized extract.
 Devil's claw has also been used traditionally to relieve pain.
 One study found that more than 50% of people with OA of the knee or hip or low back pain who took devil's claw reported less pain and better mobility after 8 weeks.
-Devil's claw may increase the risk of bleeding, especially if you also take blood-thinners.
+Devil's claw may increase the risk of bleeding, especially if you also take blood thinners.
 It may also interact with several other medications, including those used to treat diabetes.
-Devil's claw may affect blood pressure and heart rate, so people with heart disease should ask their doctor before taking it.
+Devil's claw may affect blood pressure and heart rate.
+So people with heart disease should ask their doctor before taking it.
+People who have gallstones should avoid Devil's claw.

-- Willow bark (Salix alba) standardized extract, 500 mg up to three times daily.
+- Willow bark ( Salix alba ) standardized extract.
 Willow acts similar to aspirin.
-Do not take white willow if you are also taking aspirin or blood-thinners.
-Do not take willow bark if you are allergic to aspirin or salicylates.
+DO NOT take white willow if you are also taking aspirin or bloodthinners.
+DO NOT take willow bark if you are allergic to aspirin or salicylates.
 Willow should not be given to children under the age of 18.

-- Capsaicin (Capsicum frutescens) cream, applied to the skin (topically).
+- Capsaicin ( Capsicum frutescens ) cream, applied to the skin (topically).
 Capsaicin is the main component in hot chili peppers (also known as cayenne).
 Applied to the skin, it is believed to temporarily reduce amounts of "substance P," a chemical that contributes to inflammation and pain in arthritis.
-Several clinical studies have shown that capsaicin cream provided better pain relief than a placebo.
-But it doesn't improve joint swelling, grip strength, or function for people with OA.
-Pain generally starts to get better 3 - 7 days after applying the capsaicin cream to the skin.
+Several studies have shown that capsaicin cream provided better pain relief than a placebo.
+But it does not improve joint swelling, grip strength, or function for people with OA.
+Pain generally starts to get better 3 to 7 days after applying the capsaicin cream to the skin.
+For topical use only.

 - Increase range of motion